igor-morawski/RAW-NOD/annotations/README.md

 # Introduction
-This is annotation for the NOD dataset from our paper _GenISP: Neural ISP for Low-Light Machine Cognition_, CPRR NTIRE Workshop 2022
+This is annotation for the RAW-NOD dataset from our paper _GenISP: Neural ISP for Low-Light Machine Cognition_, CPRR NTIRE Workshop 2022
 COCO-style annotation.
 We provide:
 * COCO-style annotation for the whole dataset and for each camera subset separately (for RAW and RAWPY JPEG images).